 The category "women's other sports" was comprised of five sports at the University of Nebraska at Omaha during this reporting period: Golf, Tennis, Soccer, Softball and Volleyball.
 There were no American Indian/ Alaskan Native students on the women's other sports teams during the 2011-2013 academic years.
 There was one Asian student on the women's other sports teams during the 2011-2013 academic years.
-There were no Native Hawaiian/Pacific Islanders on the women's other sports teams during the 2011 academic years.
+There were no Native Hawaiian/Pacific Islanders on the women's other sports teams during the 2011 academic year and one on the 2012 and 2013 academic years.
 There were two Black/African American students on the women's other sports teams during the 2011-2013 academic years.
 There were two Hispanic/Latino students on the women's other sports teams during the 2011 academic year, three in the 2012 academic year and one in the 2013 academic year.
 There were 74 white Non-Hispanic students on the women's other sports teams during the 2011 academic year, 74 during the 2012 academic year and 72 during the 2013 academic year.
 There were no Non-resident Alien student athletes on the women's other sports teams for this three-year period.
 There was one student of unknown race on the women's other sports teams in 2011, three in 2012 and three in 2013.
+There were two students of unknown race on the women's other sports teams in 2011, one in 2012 and four in 2013.